3 Inevitable Changes That We Will See in India’s ODI Squad After Champions Trophy 2025

 Rohit Sharma is 37 and might not be in the best shape by the World Cup 2027.
 So, the team must bring an alternative at the top who can partner with Shubman Gill and score as consistently as Rohit did all these years.

-Jaiswal is an ideal candidate for that role because he is naturally an opener and boasts a magnificent List A record.
+Jaiswal is an ideal candidate for that role because he is a natural opener and boasts a magnificent List A record.
 Further, he brings the LHB dimension at the top, something India have been looking for in this format.

 With Rohit Sharma out of the squad, India will need a new captain to lead the side.
 Shubman Gill, the vice-captain, is the right option to take over the charge, given his superior consistency in the format.

-He also has experience leading Gujarat Titans (GT) in IPL and knows the setup inside out after being an integral part of the ODI team.
+He also has experience leading Gujarat Titans (GT) in the Indian Premier League.
+He knows the setup inside out after being an integral part of the ODI team.
 Gill’s next ODI assignment should be as a captain so that he gets to lead the side as much as possible before the next World Cup.

 For more updates, follow CricXtasy on Facebook, Instagram, Twitter, Telegram, and YouTube.